David Stockdale: International career

 He was named in the England C squad (non-League under-23s) in October 2004 for a friendly against Italy, and he came on as a substitute for Nikki Bull in the 1–0 victory on 10 November.
 He was included in the 25-man squad for England for the match against Denmark in February 2011 after impressing manager Fabio Capello with his calmness standing in for Schwarzer at Fulham.
 Stockdale was also called up for the UEFA Euro 2012 qualifier with Switzerland, however he withdrew from the squad and was replaced by Robert Green.

+Coaching career

+Stockdale joined recently relegated Northern Premier League Premier Division club Blyth Spartans on 5 August 2024 as assistant to the newly appointed manager Nolberto Solano.
+Following Solano's sacking on 27 August, Stockdale acted as interim manager before being given the job permanently on 13 September.
+The club was sold in late October, and Stockdale was sacked after just 48 days in post.

+On 12 February 2025, National League North club Farsley Celtic appointed Stockdale as their fourth manager of the season.
+With the club in dire financial straits and further relegated to the 9th tier, Stockdale agreed to purchase the club in June 2025.

 Personal life

 Stockdale married his fiancée Kate on 3 June 2011, missing out on a place in the England squad for the Euro 2012 qualifier with Switzerland the following day.